Outrider305/Trident_Nevermore_Bed_Mount/README.md

 2. Glue magnets in place on both plenum and cartridge bodies. **VERY IMPORTANT: Do not press magnets in too far.
 Make sure magnets are flush Pushing magnet in too far will create a weak connection.**

-3. Insert two M3 heatset inserts on mounting bracket, one at the rear of plenum, and one in the cartridge.
+3. Insert M3 heatset inserts on sides of the mounting bracket, at the rear of plenum body, and one in the cartridge.
 Print-in-place support under the cartridge heatset can be removed with pliers.

 4. Install 3-slot Wagos onto bracket (if you will use them).

-5. Install M3x12 screws into side mounting points on Nevermore Plenum.
-Keep loose until final fitting.
+5. Mount Plenum onto bracket using M3x12 screws.

 5. Mount bracket onto Trident bed extrusion with M5 screws, but don't fully tighten them.
 You will need to adjust bracket position according to your bed size and cartridge size.

-6. Once you have found your chosen bracket position, tighten M5 screws.
-Plenum body will be able to [swing away](Images/Install_procedure.JPEG) for access to M5 screws.
+6. Once you have found your ideal bracket position, tighten M5 screws.

 7. Run additional 24V+ and 24V- wires through the Z chain to the Nevermore wagos.
 Details below.